zendesk/demo_apps/nav_bar_sample_app/README.md

 :warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

-# Nav Bar App Example
+# Nav Bar Sample App

 This is an example of a Nav Bar app for Zendesk.
 It displays some stats about the current user on a dedicated pane within Zendesk.